-Older homes in the central Illinois area often have boilers that provide hot water or steam for heating via steam radiators and/or baseboard radiators and radiant flooring systems.
+Older homes in the area often have boilers that provide hot water or steam for warmth via steam radiators and/or baseboard radiators and radiant flooring systems.

-Steps you can take to make sure your boiler is ready for the winter include:
+Steps you can take to make sure the boiler is ready for the winter include:

 - Regularly check for leaks and/or damage.